Important information for sanctioning County trials events

 Junior/Youth Bowling events:

-Prior to bowling all Juniors must have at least a BTBA Junior Membership.
+Prior to bowling all Juniors must have at least a BTBA League Membership.
 Only entrants who are BTBA members before participation in the tournament are eligible for BTBA awards

 Other Tournaments: